MAGIC LATTE AND HOT CHOCOLATE

 Reishi (Ganoderma lucidum) is an adaptogenic mushroom that has been celebrated in Eastern medicine for millennia for its far-reaching healthful benefits, it was known in Chinese Medicine as Lingzhi which translates as the “mushroom of immortality”.
 It has been used for its medicinal potential for over 4000 years, and documented in many ancient manuscripts.
 The ancients believed Reishi could help you to lead a long and vibrant life, and whilst Reishi may not make you live forever, its potential to positively affect health on a whole-body level is vast.
 Traditionally Reishi was used by Taoist monks in China to encourage calmness, tranquil states, improve meditation and focus and to encourage longevity.
 The mushroom was incredibly rare and was often reserved only for those of a higher social status, cherished by Emperors and holy men alike.

-Reishi has a variety of healthful functions, but they mostly focussed on supporting healthy immune system functioning.
+Reishi has a variety of healthful functions, but they mostly focused on supporting healthy immune system functioning.
 Reishi is able to downregulate the immune system on the occasions where it is over functioning (think auto immune disorders), and rebuild the immune system when it is weakened.
 It does this by increasing the amount on immune system cells that are active in our biosystems.
 This has quite profound implications for health, meaning Reishi is a wonderful “all-rounder” support mushroom for wellness and longevity.

 In traditional medicine, Reishi was often used to help support healthy sleep cycles and a treatment for restlessness and insomnia.
 Modern animal studies have explored this, as well as some human studies.
 The consensus is that reishi can support our natural circadian rhythm (our sleeping and waking cycles) due to its mild tranquilizing effects, resulting from Reishi’s balancing effect on the central nervous system.

 Reishi is a powerful mushroom with far reaching potential benefits not limited to the above.
-We also include Reishi in some flavors of our product Perform Plant Protein, because of its positive effect on many bodily systems.
+We also include Reishi in some flavours of our product Perform Plant Protein, because of its positive effect on many bodily systems.

-7,500mg Chaga mushroom per serving (from 750mg of 6:1 extract).
+4,500mg Chaga mushroom per serving (from 750mg of 6:1 extract).

 Chaga is a charcoal like fungus that primarily grows on birch trees and has been considered a “cure-all” by traditional medicine practices.
 This all-rounder mushroom has been explored for many potential healthful applications, across almost all bodily systems.
 These potential benefits are due to a cocktail of bioactive compounds found in chaga; polyphenols, melanin, triterpenoids and polysaccharides of which polysaccharides are the most researched in vivo and in vitro, in animal and some human studies.